yiisoft/yii2/docs/guide/test-overview.md

 - [Functional testing](test-functional.md) - verifies scenarios from a user's perspective via browser emulation.
 - [Acceptance testing](test-acceptance.md) - verifies scenarios from a user's perspective in a browser.

+Yii provides ready to use test sets for all three testing types in both basic and advanced application templates.

 Test environment setup
 ----------------------